 - It's a Wonderful Life is unusual in that the "prodigal" son is actually an Ace Pilot war hero who idolizes his older brother.
 Largely owing to the fact that said elder brother saved his life when they were kids and made an absolute ton of personal sacrifices that allowed him to become a war hero in the first place.

 - George VI is The Dutiful Son in Bertie and Elizabeth.
-Interestingly sympathy is with him rather then with his brother who comes off as rather a Royal Brat.
+Interestingly, sympathy is with him rather than with his brother who comes off as rather a Royal Brat.

 - Likewise in The King's Speech.

 - In the Steve Martin vehicle Parenthood, his prodigal brother that his father always preferred turns up and turns out to be as useless as ever, teaching his father the value of Martin's more dutiful ways.

 - In East is East, only one of the children in the Big Screwed-Up Family takes a serious interest in Islam and obeying their father.
 That Maneer ultimately sides with the family against George seems to be what shocks him the most.

 - In the 2011 film Warrior: What Tommy sees Brendan as.

 - Alfred in Legends of the Fall always plays by the rules and does everything he can to try and make his father proud, but knows (and resents) that he will never measure up in daddy's esteem to Troubled, but Cute wildchild Tristan.
 Interesting play on the trope as described above in that in the end, Alfred leaves the family farm while Tristan spends more time at home on the ranch.